Hoyasumii/avengers-endgame/README.md

 [Akihiko charges, which Ronin immediately blocks.
 Both clang swords for two seconds, seeming that the yakuza leader has the upper hand, but Ronin punches him in the face, and sword-points him to his throat, in which Akihiko is temporarily petrified.]

-[He lowers down his sword as if he is about to surrend
+[He lowers down his sword as if he is about to surrende